-We know that the birth control bill pauses ovulation, right?
+We know that the birth control pill pauses ovulation, right?
 So, does that then mean that your eggs get saved up?
 Could this delay menopause?
-This is a great question from our community, and we got our chief medical advisor Dr. Dan Nayot to break it all down.
+This is a great question from our community, and we got our chief medical advisor, Dr. Dan Nayot, to break it all down.

 Does birth control affect how many eggs you have?